PinheadLarry1924/instrument/README.md

 The file 'weapon_the_instrument.lua' contains the bulk of the code

-The most important function is Prepare Instrument Sound
+The most important functions are Prepare Instrument Sound and Emit Instrument Sound:
 ```
 function SWEP:PrepareInstrumentSound(key,sharp)
 	local own = self:GetOwner()